Women with ADHD are Drowning in Plain Sight

 - May 13, 2025

-- 2 min read
+- 3 min read

 Imagine trying to keep your head above water in a deep pool.
 You’re treading water, constantly kicking, constantly moving, but you never quite reach the edge.

-You can see other people relaxing on the shore, floating with ease, even diving with purpose.
+You can see other people relaxing on the shore, floating with ease, even diving in with purpose.
 Meanwhile, you’re just trying not to sink.

 You Look Fine on the Surface